hitoriiiiiiii/Ticket-Booking-/docs/POSTMAN.md

 ## Environment Variables

-Make sure to set up your environment variables in Postman:
+Make sure to set up your environment variables:

 ```
 DATABASE_URL=postgres://user:password@localhost:5432/ticket_booking
-PORT=8080
+PORT=8081
+REDIS_URL=redis://localhost:6379
 ```

+---

+## Importing Postman Collection

+1. Open Postman
+2. Click "Import" button
+3. Select the `postman-collection.json` file from the `docs/` folder
+4. The collection will be imported with all endpoints
+5. Set the `baseUrl` variable to `http://localhost:8081`